JuliaGraphics/Luxor.jl/README.md

 - `scale(sx, sy)` scale by sx and sy

-- `rotate(a)` rotate clockwise by a radians around current 0/0
+- `rotate(a)` rotate clockwise (positive x-axis to positive y-axis) by `a` radians around current 0/0

 - `translate(tx, ty)` translate by tx/ty

-The current matrix is a 6 number array, perhaps like this:
+The current matrix is a six number array, perhaps like this:

 	[1, 0, 0, 1, 0, 0]